-13. Having bowlers on your team that are aware of what's going on.
+13. Having bowlers on the team that are aware of what's going on.
 There is nothing more annoying than having a

-team mate throw away a possible spare, losing the game because they weren't of how close the game was or that it
+team mate throw away a possible spare and losing the game because they weren't of how close the game was or

-So, just try to be nice, considerate, and be ready to bowl when it's your turn.
-If you need to use the rest room
+My advice is to just be nice, considerate, and be ready to bowl when it's your turn.
+If you need to use the rest

-or get a snack, just let another team member know that they can skip you if you're not back to the lane by the time it's
+room or get a snack, just let another team member know that they can skip you if you're not back to the lane by

 Good Luck and High Scoring!